undera/chess-engine-nn/README.md

 Big problem is dataset balancing.
 Moves tend to use kings more, which leads NN to learn to move kings more.
 Trying to re-balance learning sample weights did not help.

 No matter what I did, the best accuracy I get from NN is 0.5, which is equal to random.
 I will try to go back to principle of "all moves from won game are good" to research it again.

+### 30 Mar, 2019

+I see that "noisy moves" from draws affect NN learning in a bad way.
+Same for pointless moves along games with victories.
+Those moves don't lead to victory as much.
+So maybe if learning moves for NN would be chosen more selectively, it would help.
+Will try it in the morning (00:27 now)...